How Law Firms Can Embrace Diversity: Part Three

 You know what I love about problems, though?
 No matter how complex and challenging, there is always a solution if you make the effort to find it.
 That’s what I want to do in this post.
 Find and discuss the solutions that I think more law firms need to not just think about, but enact.

-First, it’s important we acknowledge that no single firm can bring about change at an industry scale.
+First, it’s important we acknowledge that no single firm can bring about change at an industrial scale.
 If that’s how we approach diversity initiatives, failure is inevitable.
 At that point, the problem is too big.
 But, if we focus on our own firms, and make changes to the way we do things under our own roof, that can be powerful.
 The more firms that make similar changes, the more the industry will change.
 So, start small.

-Second thing before I get to specific solutions is, you don’t have to make every single change all at once and immediately.
-Yes, I think the need for changes in this area, in my industry, are urgent, but if we don’t do it right all of our efforts will be counter-productive.
+The second thing before I get to specific solutions is, you don’t have to make every single change all at once and immediately.
+Yes, I think the need for changes in this area, in my industry, is urgent, but if we don’t do it right all of our efforts will be counter-productive.
 Focus on the solutions that you think can really work for your firm, plan the roll out of different initiatives well, and commit to seeing them through.
 Rushing this process helps no one as does approaching this as a sprint, quick fix or solely for compliance or PR reasons.
 This requires a long-term sustained commitment.

 Now, what can your firm do to embrace diversity?

 Understand that it all starts with culture.
 This is probably the biggest challenge, right?
 There’s a way you do things, those processes work, and you’ve enjoyed success doing things a certain way.
 In some ways (at least in the short-term, opening up to diversity can seem like a solution in need of a problem.
 I understand that mindset.
 I own my own firm, so I know exactly what’s at stake.
-Even so, there’s always room for growth and change in the short-run and over even the medium term you will lose ground if you don’t keep up with what the market increasingly demands.
+Even so, there’s always room for growth and change in the short run and over even the medium term you will lose ground if you don’t keep up with what the market increasingly demands.
 While adding diversity and inclusion to your firm’s core values is great, it is not close to enough.
 Doing so only sends a powerful message to current associates and partners, as well as candidates and clients if your firm lives those values and they permeate all that you do.
 It also lays the foundation for a culture that is open, respectful, and inclusive.

 Prioritize diversity when hiring.
 The kneejerk reaction to this suggestion for many is to recoil at the notion of preferential treatment.
 Yet, that’s already what’s going on across the industry, except minorities are rarely on the receiving end of that preference.
 Many just don’t realize this because of in-group, often unconscious bias.
-There are studies showing that the same exact resume with a black sounding name gets significantly fewer interview opportunities than one with a white-sounding name.
+There are studies showing that the same exact resume with a black-sounding name gets significantly fewer interview opportunities than one with a white-sounding name.
 You may not even realize that you are discriminating – that is the nature of unconscious bias.
-Consciously making diversity a priority when hiring is a first step towards equity, and challenges the rigid objectivity so many claim to lionize above all else when reviewing candidates, which rigidity does not account for unconscious bias.
+Consciously making diversity a priority when hiring is the first step towards equity, and challenges the rigid objectivity so many claims to lionize above all else when reviewing candidates, which rigidity does not account for unconscious bias.

 Prioritize inclusion when onboarding (and always).
 What’s more, you can’t treat new hires like quotas.
 They need to be onboarded with the idea that they will be valued, long-term members of your team.
 Creating support programs, providing regular feedback, and trusting new hires with meaningful work are all things we can do to develop a sustained culture of diversity and inclusion that benefits all.
 And more importantly, a culture of diversity that doesn’t stop at HR.